-I would like to comment on the articles in "Wrap-Up," If a person has lived in the same area since they began attending church, they probably would not be as " 'Wrap-Up' ... provides a suitable place for recognition.' interested in reading just "names," to However, if one has moved and at-tended a number of churches, say, Oak-land, Calif., then San Francisco I'm always watching "Wrap-Up" for familiar names, and it is pure delight when familiar names, and it is pure delight when there are articles telling of dear friends not heard of in a long time.
+I would like to comment on the articles in "Wrap-Up."
+If a person has lived in the same area since they began attending church, they probably would not be as " 'Wrap-Up' . . . provides a suitable place for recognition." interested in reading just "names," to interested in reading just "names, to them.

+However, if one has moved and attended a number of churches, say, Oakland, Calif., then San Francisco.
+I'm always watching "Wrap-Up" for familiar names, and it is pure delight when there are articles telling of dear friends not heard of in a long time.
 I was just wondering where Ken Smylie was after leaving Southern California and there in the Sept.
-13 W/ see he is pastoring at Lenoir, N.C.
+13WN see he is pastoring at Lenoir, N.C.
 Also an article by Edna Ramsey, Santa Rosa, Calif.
-And "Meals on Wheels." by Bettly Witt, a dear friend who moved away from Springfield church.
-I don't care how many names I have to read through; there's always a chance there's going to be some long lost friend in the group.
+And "Meals on Wheels," by Betty Witt, a dear friend who moved away from Springfield church.
+I don't care how many names I have to read through; there's always a chance there's going to be some long lost friend in there's going to be some long lost trend in the group.
 If one is not looking for friends, they might skip the area notices where they are not acquainted, but please don't quit printing the names.
-I wouldn't want to Daisy McIntosh Springfield, Mo.

-I agree, in a limited way, that a "get tough" policy should be used in the "Local Church Wrap-Up."
+I wouldn't want to miss a one Daisy McIntosh Springfield, Mo.
+I agree, in a limited way, that a ' Tagree, in a immice way, that a "get tought" policy should be used in the "Local Church Wrap-Up."
 I know many people are interested in who "served cookies at ladies' tea" because that's the only way others know who is still alive and kicking from (or in) other areas.
-However, some of the articles are rather poorly written and a suggestion might be to appoint someone from each church area to be reconstructed by the state of the st I agree, in a limited way, that a be a reporter, who knows how to write be a reporter, who knows how to write concisely.
+However, some of the articles are rather appoint someone from each church area to poorly written and a suggestion might be to appoint someone from each church area to be a reporter, who knows how to write concisely.
 This might be better than just limiting the number of words.
 If you peo-ple were expected to edit all "Wrap-Up" articles, you would be overwhelmed with work (you probably already are!).
-Dennis L. Turner Globber Colo.
-Golden, Colo.
+Dennis L. Turner Golden, Colo

-Re: "The WN editors would be in-terested in hearing what other readers think about 'Local Church News Wrap-Up."
-DROPT.
-Focus on Work plans, goal, examples of service, anything to INSPIRE every member, every church congregation to blast the ANNOUNCEMENT - via to blast the ANNOUNCEMENT - via prayers, tithes, serious INVOLVEMENT with Work - around the world.
-In the WN as well as PT and GN and all literature, Matthew 24:14 comes FIRST.
+Re: "The WN editors would be interested in hearing what other readers think about 'Local Church News Wrap-Up.' '' DROP IT.
+Focus on Work plans, goals, examples of service, anything to INSPIRE every member, every church congregation to blast the ANNOUNCEMENT - via prayers, tithes, serious INVOLVEMENT with Work - around the world.
+In the WN well as PT and GN and all literate Matthew 24:14 comes FIRST.
 That's a COMMAND from our Boss watching us from outer space!
-Oregon City, Ore.
+Harlan Simantel Oregon City, Ore

-0 0 0

 I am in the Plymouth (England) church and Mr. [John] Jewell is our local minister, many times featured in the "Local Church Wrap-Up" section.
 Wrap-Up" section.